Functional walk-in pantry ideas to help you design the kitchen of your dreams.

 - How far away will your fridge and oven be?

-- Do you want your pantry to be open shelving or cabinets, or a mix?
+- Do you want your pantry organization to include open shelves, pull-out drawers, pantry cabinets, or a mix?

 Walk-in Pantry Entrance